Sanketnaik-467/Phonepe_PowerBI_Dahboard/README.md

 ## Outcome

-Successfully developed an end-to-end HR Analytics Dashboard that transforms workforce data into meaningful business insights.
-The dashboard enables effective monitoring of employee attrition, workforce demographics, employee satisfaction, and departmental performance.
-By providing a centralized view of key HR metrics, the solution supports strategic workforce planning, employee retention initiatives, and data-driven HR decision-making.
+Successfully designed and developed a **professional PhonePe Transaction Analysis Dashboard** that transforms complex transaction data into meaningful business intelligence.
+The dashboard improves visibility into payment performance, customer behavior, service utilization, and operational efficiency through interactive reporting.
+This project demonstrates practical expertise in **Power BI, DAX, Power Query, KPI reporting, data visualization, and business analytics**, showcasing the ability to convert raw data into actionable insights for business decision-making.